snek5000/snek5000/CONTRIBUTING.md

 - **Editor**: Use an editor which supports [EditorConfig](http://editorconfig.org/)

 - **Style guide**: For Python code, `black`, `isort` and `flake8` are used to check and lint.
-Installing `pre-commit` would enforce the style automatically as a git hook.
+Installing `pre-commit` would enforce the style automatically as a Git hook.

   ```sh
   pre-commit install
   ```

 - **Branching model**: The development uses branches and pull-requests for experimental features.
-You may find the following git branches when you clone `snek5000`:
+You may find the following Git branches when you clone `snek5000`:

-  - `master`: main branch
+  - `main`: main branch
   - `fix/...`, `enh/...`: feature branches

-  Executing the following command would configure git to work with submodules easily and ensures consistency:

 - **Testing**: [Run `pytest`](https://pytest.readthedocs.io/) from the top-level directory.
 The test-cases can be found under `tests/` directory.
 To run the slow tests